scummvm/scummvm/backends/platform/atari/readme.txt

 say, 1.2 frames per update (so causing screen tearing anyway and rendering the option useless) but Vsync() forces it to wait 2 full frames instead.

-By the way, the vsync flag in Global Options affects also the overlay rendering (with all the pitfalls which apply to the single buffering mode)

 Slow GUI
 ~~~~~~~~